4paradigm/OpenMLDBSQLEmulator/README.md

 #### Commands for Creation
-Note that if a table already exists, the creation of new table will replace the existing table.
+Note that if a table already exists, the creation of a new table will replace the existing table.
 The default database is `emudb`.

 - `use <db>` Use a database.
 If it doesn't exist, it will be created.
 - `addtable <table_name> c1 t1,c2 t2, ...`  Create/replace a table in the current database.
     - abbreviate: `t <table_name> c1 t1,c2 t2, ...`

 - `adddbtable <db_name> <table_name> c1 t1,c2 t2, ...`  Create/replace a table in the specified database.
-If database doesn't exist, it will be created.
+If the database doesn't exist, it will be created.
     - abbreviate: `dt <table_name> c1 t1,c2 t2, ...`
 - `sql <create table sql>` Create a table by SQL.